What are the Account and Server API Tokens, and SMTP Tokens?

 An API Token is a randomly generated alpha-numeric string that’s used to authenticate different things in Postmark.
 It’s almost like a username and password all rolled into one.

 The Account API Token is required for API actions that only the Account Owner and Account Admin have access to.
-This includes: setting up new Servers, adding new Sender Signatures and creating new Templates.
+This includes: creating new Servers and adding new Sender Signatures or Domains.
 The Account API Token can be found on the API Tokens page in the Account section.
-Account Owners and Account Admins can see Account API Tokens, while Server Admins and Server Viewers cannot.

 SMTP Tokens